chrisdiana/arduboy-flashcart-loader/README.md

 # Arduboy Flashcart Loader

-Single command index, build and upload for Arduboy FX.
+Single command index, build and upload for the Arduboy FX.
 Utilities to make loading new game libraries onto the FX chip a little easier.
 Thanks to [Mr.Blinky](https://github.com/MrBlinky) for all the great work in putting together the [Arduboy Python Utilities](https://github.com/MrBlinky/Arduboy-Python-Utilities) that this package uses.

 ## Quick Start